aragon/osx/packages/contracts/docs/osx/01-how-it-works/02-framework/02-plugin-management/02-plugin-setup/01-security-risk-mitigation.md

 Besides, standard vulnerabilities such as

-- re-entrancy
+- Re-entrancy
-- default function visibility
+- Default function visibility
-- leaving contracts uninitialized
+- Leaving contracts uninitialized
-- time or oracle manipulation attacks
+- Time or oracle manipulation attacks
-- integer overflow & underflow
+- Integer overflow & underflow

 that might be carelessly or intentionally caused, a malicious plugins can hide **backdoors** in its code or request **elevated permissions** in the installation, upgrade, or uninstallation process to the attacker.